paoloposso/crosstownbus/readme.md

-# CrosstownBus: a Golang Integration Event Bus
+# CrosstownBus: a Golang Integration Event and Command Bus

 A Go (golang) event and command bus that integrates with message brokers.
 Brokers supported so far: